-Washington promotes offensive analyst Derham Cato to tight ends coach
+Washington promotes Derham Cato to tight ends coach to complete Jimmy Lake’s staff

 “Derham has worked his way up to this position,” Lake said in a statement.
 “He’s a very smart coach and he’s a grinder.
 He’s knowledgeable in the passing and run games, and he’s been an offensive coordinator and coached tight ends.”

-Cato agreed to a two-year deal with an annual salary of $225,000, according to the memorandum of understanding provided to The Times by UW on Saturday.
+Cato agreed to a two-year deal with an annual salary of $225,000, according to the memorandum of understanding provided to The Seattle Times by UW on Saturday.

 Prior to arriving at Washington in February 2016, Cato served as Davidson’s offensive coordinator in 2015 and offensive line coach and tight ends coach in 2014.
 He was a graduate assistant at Vanderbilt from 2011 to 2013, working alongside new UW offensive coordinator and quarterbacks coach John Donovan.